-- If necessary, calibrate the Manifold pressure gauge(s) to 0 bar.
-Adjust the vacuum gauge to current atmospheric pressure (≈ 1013 mbar). - Connect the vacuum pump to the Manifold.
+- If necessary, calibrate the manometers(s) of the Manifold to 0 bar.
+Adjust the vacuum gauge to the atmospheric pressure (≈ 1013 mbar). - Connect the vacuum pump to the Manifold.
 Connect a vacuum gauge if the vacuum pump is not equipped with one.

-- Create a vacuum until the residual pressure in the circuit falls below the value given in the following table ( measured with the vacuum gauge).
+- Create a vacuum until the residual pressure\ in the circuit falls below the value given in the following table (\ measured with the vacuum gauge).